Time complexity of Synchronization of discrete pulse-coupled oscillators on trees

-\qquad Below we give a more direct characterization of type (a), (b), and fractal subtrees in terms of the induced dynamics on $v$ and its parent $v^{-}$.
+Below we give a more direct characterization of type (a), (b), and fractal subtrees in terms of the induced dynamics on $v$ and its parent $v^{-}$.
 Suppose a descendant subtree $T_{v}$ is of type (a).
 From the definition, it is easy to see that the local dynamics on $v$ and $v^{-}$ are given by concatenating the following four sequences:

-where time goes from left to right and none of $-$'s are 2.
-Each of the above sequences describe dynamics on $v$ and $v^{-}$ for 12 iterations, and the sequence (P)(P) obtained by concatenating the sequence (P) twice describes 24 iterations, for instance.
+where the time goes from left to right and none of $-$'s are 2.
+Each of the above sequences describes dynamics on $v$ and $v^{-}$ for 12 iterations, and the sequence \eqref{P}\eqref{P} obtained by concatenating the sequence \eqref{P} twice describes 24 iterations, for instance.
 The four possibilities came from considering possible instances of $v^{-}$ blinking after its first blink during each blinking gap 12 of $v$.

-\qquad Similarly, if $T_{v}$ is of \textit{type (b)}, then the local dynamics on $v$ and $v^{-}$ are given by concatenating the following six sequences:
+Similarly, if $T_{v}$ is of \textit{type (b)}, then the local dynamics on $v$ and $v^{-}$ are given by concatenating the following six sequences:

 where none of $-$'s are 2, as before.